 The Hydrangea Tree is a beautiful specimen that grows fast to a height of 7 to 12 ft.
-Nursery grown trees are 1 to 3 ft.
+Nursery-grown trees are 1 to 3 ft.
 Tall, having an energetic system of roots.
-Their fragrance attracts butterflies, offers resistance to deers and is ideal for cuttings.
+Their fragrance attracts butterflies, offers resistance to deer, and is ideal for cuttings.

 Hydrangeas are timbered shrubs that blossom.
 You need to make a good choice of the correct varieties, pruning them to the form of trees and since it grows very fast, it is essential for you to carry out the maintenance all through its life for it to grow as a tree.

 Most of the shrubs are 1 to 3 meters high.
 And the other climbing plants of tropical forests grow up to 30 meters (98 ft), creeping up the trees.
 It is possible for them to either belong to the evergreen or deciduous variety, even though the species that are cultivated in the wild are the temperate species, all are deciduous.

 The hydrangea is also called Hortensia.
 This is a genus comprising of 70 to 75 types of blossoming plants inhabiting the eastern and southern Asian countries (Japan, China, the Himalayas, Korea and Indonesia) and also the Americas.
 By and large, the largest variety of ranges belongs to the Eastern regions of Asia, particularly Korea, China and Japan.